AuReMe/mpwt/README.rst

 If you encounter errors (and it is highly possible) there is some tips that can help you resolved them.

-For error during PathoLogic inference, a log is created where you launch the command.
+For error during PathoLogic inference, you can use the log arguments.
 The log contains the summary of the build and the error for each species.
 There is also a pathologic.log in each sub-folders.

 If the build passed you have also the possibility to see the result of the inference with the file resume_inference.tsv.
 For each species, it contains the number of genes/proteins/reactions/pathways/compounds in the metabolic network.

-For others errors, currently nothing is made to help you.
-Maybe in the future.
+If Pathway-tools crashed, mpwt can print some useful information in verbose mode.